Of all the vitamins and minerals, there’s one that seems to hold the key to aging well…

 3 big ways CoQ10 can protect your health and longevity

-1. Treats heart failure.
+1. Improves symptoms of heart failure.
 When the heart reaches a point where it cannot contract, relax, or pump blood through the body, due to coronary heart disease or high blood pressure, heart failure occurs.

 In 420 people with heart failure, taking Coenzyme Q10 supplements for two years improved their symptoms and reduced their risk of dying from heart problems.